All Saints Church, Loughborough: Organisation

 All Saints is the official seat of the Archdeacon of Loughborough, previously The Venerable Paul Hackwood, who nevertheless normally resides at St Peter's, Glenfield in Leicester.
 The Archdeacon oversees the 6 deaneries in Western Leicestershire which are named after ancient hundreds; Akeley East (Loughborough), Akeley South (Coalville), Akeley West (Ashby-de-la-Zouch), Guthlaxton, Sparkenhoe West (Hinckley and Market Bosworth) and Sparkenhoe East.

 All Saints is the more traditional one of the two main Anglican churches in Loughborough, the other being Emmanuel Church (1835), which is Evangelical and frequented by many Loughborough University students.
 Emmanuel has St Mary's, Nanpantan as a sister-church.
 In Loughborough, there is also The Good Shepherd Church in Shelthorpe and All Saints Thorpe Acre with Dishley.

-The Akeley East deanery is headed by a rural dean, The Reverend Wendy Dalrymple, rector of this parish.
+The Akeley East deanery is headed by a rural dean, The Reverend Wendy Dalrymple, rector of this parish until 2023.